paylogic/developer.paylogic.com/content/articles/traduki.rst

 --------

 Querying translations can also be done using usual SQLAlchemy techniques.
-From the previous example, lets assume that we want to get all :code:`Model` instances that have only English translation for their :code:`title`.
+From the previous example, lets assume that we want to get all 239 :code:`Model` instances that have English translation for their :code:`title`.

 .. code-block:: python

     english_title_objects = (
-        sess.query(Model)
+        session.query(Model)
         .join(
             i18n_attributes.Translation,
             Model.title_id == i18n_attributes.Translation.id)
         .filter(i18n_attributes.Translation.en != None)
     )

+:code:`i18n_attributes.Translation` is ...

 Final words
 ===========